-More than 40 million Americans have a condition known as vein disease.
-This common vein problem can lead to visible varicose veins, painful symptoms, and even blood clots of venous ulcers.
+Staying active and keeping that blood circulation running smoothly through the body is crucial for vein health.
+Healthy veins require nutrition and exercise to prevent the walls from weakening and the blood supply from flowing backward.
+Over 40 million Americans suffer from vein disease.
+This common vein problem can lead to visible varicose veins, painful symptoms, and blood clots from venous ulcers.
 Risk factors for the condition include heredity, a sedentary lifestyle, hormones, and obesity.
-If you are at risk exercise is important and to reduce risk you can use yoga to prevent varicose veins.
-While you can’t prevent varicose veins completely, there are many ways you can manage the symptoms.
-One natural method that offers other health benefits is yoga.
+Exercise is important if you are at risk for venous insufficiency or vein disease.
+While you can’t prevent varicose veins completely, you can manage the symptoms in many ways.
+One natural method that offers other health benefits, such as mindfulness, stress relief, body flexibility, along with improved circulation, is yoga.

 Yoga for Varicose Veins Help

 A question that is often asked is can yoga help varicose veins?
-The 5,000-year-old practice of yoga consists of a series of poses, or asanas, designed to benefit the body.
+The 5,000-year-old yoga practice consists of poses, or asanas, designed to benefit the body.
 Asanas — specifically ones that elevate the legs — utilize gravity to promote circulation, which makes it easier for veins in the lower extremities to push blood back up to the heart.
 Yoga poses may also relieve pressure that builds up in the legs, helping to ease swelling and pain.

 If you’re looking for a holistic way to alleviate your symptoms, grab a mat and try these three beneficial yoga poses for varicose veins.

-Also known as supported shoulder stand, this asana involves a full body inversion.
-In this pose, all your body weight is placed on the shoulders, enabling the blood and lymph to drain from the lower extremities back to the heart.
-Using this pose on a regular basis is an excellent yoga position for varicose veins in legs because it reduces swelling.
+Also known as a supported shoulder stand, this asana involves a full-body inversion.
+In this pose, all your body weight is placed on the shoulders, enabling the blood and lymph to drain from the lower extremities to the heart.
+Using this pose regularly is an excellent yoga position for varicose veins in the legs because it reduces swelling.

 How To Do It